asianhaydenxd/mindshit/README.md

 ## Assignment
 `<cell> = <literal>`
-*Go to cell and set it to the literal*
+*Go to cell, set it to zero, and add the literal*

     &0 = 1
     &1 = 2